leandropio/ng-fi-text/README.md

 ## Usage

 ### Requeriments for making it work properly
-_ng-fi-text_ can be initialized in multiles div's inside a page.
+_ng-fi-text_ can be initialized in multiple divs inside a page.
 It only needs to be inside de app's scope.

 It is very important to ensure the container div you will apply _ng-fi-text_ have the css position set to **relative** or **absolute**, otherwise the plugin will place the fitting text in weird locations.